Omnistac/zedux/docs/api/actionTypes.md

 })
 ```

-In short, this action makes time travel possible even when using inducers and `store.hydrate()`.
+In short, this action makes time travel possible even when using `store.hydrate()`.

 #### Usage